What is the Xenia Declaration?

 Those who have disabilities including mental or physical conditions, are welcome.

 In the spirit of true xenia, all who act in guest-friendship are welcomed.
-We will not support, join, affiliate, or work with any and all groups as long as they have any discriminatory policies or practices, as such practices are not in accordance with the virtue of xenia.
+We recognize that some people who have demonstrated problematic behavior in the past can be educated and change when made aware of the wider implications of their actions.
+But in cases of unrepentant lack of xenia we will not knowingly support, join, affiliate, or work with any and all groups as long as they have any discriminatory policies or practices, as such practices are not in accordance with the virtue of xenia.
+We will also not accept disruptive or abusive behavior of any kind for any reason and will not tolerate it if it jeopardizes the safety of those involved or threatens the continued functioning of the Hellenic pagan/polytheistic community.

 Individuals, groups on social media, and organizations related to the worship of the Greek gods are encouraged to add their signatures to this declaration.